Artist in Residence Program 2017/ autumn

 *In cases of late arrival to and/or early departure from ACAC.

 THE ORGANIZER will provide the artist with residential facilities in ACAC during the program period (a private single room / 19.44㎡).

 *THE ARTIST must share bathroom and kitchen facilities.
 The facilities are self-catering.

 *THE ARTIST must keep his or her private room, and the bathroom and kitchen facilities clean.
 When THE ARTIST leaves ACAC, THE ARTIST must return the residential facilities to their original condition.

-THE ARTIST can use the internet connection installed in each room. (wire-line connection, RAN cable)
+THE ARTIST can use wireless internet in the dining room, and wire-line internet in each room.

 THE ARTIST is covered by injury insurance and sickness insurance for the duration of the residency.
 Any past illness, chronic diseases and dental treatment are not covered.
 THE ARTIST is free to enter private health insurance policies.